 Sickle cells also break down more quickly than normal cells—they last between 10 to 20 days, compared with the usual 120 days—leaving a shortage of red blood cells, a condition called anemia.
 Anemia causes symptoms such as fatigue and dizziness that can limit your ability to complete your daily routine and work even simple jobs.

 Not all types of sickle cell disease result in anemia.
 Some types of sickle cell disease tend to cause milder symptoms, including HbSC (named for the affected genes that produce hemoglobin, a red blood cell protein) or HbS beta thalassemia.
 HbSS and HbS beta zero thalassemia genetic mutations, however, result in sickle cell anemia and cause more severe symptoms.

 If symptoms from your sickle cell anemia are so severe that they prevent you from working full-time for at least twelve months, you can qualify for Social Security disability benefits.

 While symptoms can vary greatly among people with sickle cell anemia, common chronic (ongoing) symptoms include:

-In addition to constant symptoms, those with sickle cell anemia suffer episodes of more severe illnesses called crises.
-Sickle cell crises can vary in frequency, length, and severity.
+In addition to the above chronic symptoms, people with sickle cell anemia can experience acute (sudden) episodes of intense pain called pain crises.
+A pain crisis can vary in frequency, length, and severity.
 There are four different types of crises:

-Children with SCD have their own listing, listing 107.05, but it is identical to the adult listing.
-Children who don't meet the listing can still have a disabling impairment that qualifies for SSI if they "functionally equal" the listings.
-Social Security's recent ruling on sickle cell disease offers information and examples on how Social Security evaluates limitations on children's functioning.
+Children with sickle cell anemia can qualify for benefits under the child listing (107.05).
+The requirements to meet the childhood listing are the same as those for adults.
+Children who don't meet the listing can still be found disabled if they "functionally equal" the listings.
+Social Security's policy ruling on sickle cell disease offers information and examples on how the SSA evaluates limitations on children's functioning.